Deltaidiots/memoripilot/README.md

 ## Architecture

 The extension uses VS Code's Language Model Tools API to provide native GitHub Copilot integration, with fallback support for VS Code Chat participants when the tools API isn't available.

+### Dependency Injection & Initialization

+- All core services (MemoryManager, ModeManager) are instantiated once and injected into all tools, replacing unstable singletons.
+- Tools are registered only after managers are initialized, ensuring robust startup and tool registration.

+### File Template System

+- All memory-bank files are initialized from templates in `FileTemplates.ts`, including a correct template for `architect.md` matching the root implementation.
+- Templates are used for initialization; real project data will diverge as you use the extension.

+### Section-Specific File Updates

+- Tools like UpdateContextTool update only the relevant section (e.g., "Current Goals" in `activeContext.md`), preserving the rest of the file.

 ## Development and Testing